 So, the oil and gas companies get desperate in a bid to keep profit margins up and pollution liabilities down.
 How can they get more out for less?
-The answer is to be indiscriminate.
+The answer is simple: to be indiscriminate.
 Conventional resource extraction involves respecting the land: I live in Ayrshire, where before you get a mortgage on your property you check if the Coal Authority has anything to say about it.
 Coal mines literally undermine houses, and if that is the case the Coal Authority has a duty to let you know, and if your house sinks into a coal mine you can claim compensation.

 We don’t have onshore oil in the UK, but if they drilled under your house, you would hope they would let you know?
-Oil Exploration Companies certainly have a responsibility to keep their activities from damaging the environment, because oil exploration began way back before the current system of government.
+Oil exploration companies certainly have a responsibility to keep their activities from damaging the environment, because oil exploration began way back before the current system of government.
 Those industries are regulated if not well, then at least better-than-nothing.

 This is where Fracking comes in.
-Fracking is not like conventional resource extraction, because when oil and gas companies asked the UK Government to license the new technology, the new techniques; they wanted it to be consequence-free, like banking, or taking cocaine whilst Chancellor of the Exchequer.
+Fracking is not like conventional resource extraction, because when oil and gas companies asked the UK Government to license the new technology, the new techniques; they wanted it to be virtually consequence-free, like casino banking, or taking cocaine whilst Chancellor of the Exchequer.
 And what do you know?
 The UK Government said ‘OK!’

 Fracking means ‘Hydraulic Fracturing’.
 It dates from the late ’40s and early ’50s, and was used on recalcitrant oil- or gas wells in the middle-of-nowhere, USA, to get more out of them.
 They pump fracking fluid (nasty stuff, don’t try and drink it) at high pressure down a well to fracture the surrounding rocks.
 The problem with hydraulic fracturing is that it is indiscriminate, you are not ‘placing’ the end of your drill somewhere, you are drilling until you hit a void and then you start pumping fluid in.
 You don’t actually know where you are extracting from.
 In the middle of nowhere, maybe not so much of a problem, but in the UK?
-We have a much denser population compared to the USA, it is far more likely that you will be Fracking under centre of population., or an important piece of infrastructure.
+We have a much denser population compared to the USA, it is far more likely that you will be Fracking under people’s homes, a centre of population, or an important piece of infrastructure.

 You pump high-pressure water into a well, it fractures the rocks in the ground, the pressure drives out the gas / groundwater / moles / rabbits or whatever.
 It’s indiscriminate.
 In Scotland, we rely on rainwater for most of our water supply, but in England they extract a lot of groundwater.
-The groundwater is extracted from aquifers, which are bounded by impermeable rock.
+The groundwater is extracted from aquifers, bowl-shaped rock formations which are bounded by impermeable rock.
 That rock is impermeable to water, but it can be cracked by Fracking, allowing the water to drain away, or for Fracking fluid, oil, gas, whatever to enter the water supply.
-This happens hundreds of feet under the ground, we can’t go down there and fix it even if we can find it.
+This sometimes happens hundreds of feet under the ground, we can’t go down there and fix it even if we can find it.

 Fracking literally destroys the ground under our feet.
 Do I know if my castle is built on sand?
 Or water?
 Or rabbits?
 No I don’t.
 Neither does a Fracking company.
 But if my house, land, business is over a coal mine, I have legal redress.
-If my house, land, business is affected by Fracking I HAVE NO COMEBACK!
+If my house, land, business is affected by Fracking I have no comeback.

-The UK Government is absenting the mineral rights of landowners and homeowners specifically in order to allow Fracking to be completely indiscriminate.
+The UK Government is absenting the mineral rights of landowners and homeowners, specifically in order to allow Fracking to be completely indiscriminate.
 Coal mining is precisely identifiable, geographically, Fracking far less so.
-So rather than making the Frackers more liable, the UK Government wants to make them LESS identifiable, less liable, less accountable.
+So rather than making the Frackers more liable, the UK Government wants to make them less identifiable, less liable, less accountable.

 Going back to the McKelvey box at the top of the piece: the market will adjust itself if regulation is the same across the market.
-Conventional gas vs Fracked gas will find its own balance, and the more economic one will wim, for now.
+Conventional gas vs Fracked gas will find its own balance, and the more economic one will win, for now.
 When the costs of extraction and identified reserves change, so does the market.